The Problem Nobody Talks About

 Three trends are making this problem more acute:

+— Lead Connect Study, 20251.
+Consumer expectations have changed.
 Amazon trained everyone to expect instant responses.
 A study by Lead Connect found that 78% of customers buy from whoever responds first.

-Not the best.
-Not the cheapest.
-The first.
+2. Competition is fiercer.
 Google "plumber near me" and you'll see 10+ options.
 Every one of them is a phone call away.
 If you don't answer, your competitor will.

+3. After-hours calls are the most valuable.
 Weekend and evening calls often mean emergencies—burst pipes, no hot water, flooding.
 These are high-urgency, high-ticket jobs.
 They're also the calls most likely to go unanswered.

 What Are Plumbers Doing About It?